blbadger/blbadger.github.io/fractal-geometry.md

 What is the dimension of the Cantor set?
 Points or finite collections of points are of dimension $0$, whereas lines are of dimension $1$.  $C$ is totally disconnected and therefore would seem to be $0$ dimensional, and yet it is an infinite collection of points that are bounded to a specific region.

 Note that both of these curves are nowhere-differentiable: pick any point on the curve, and it is a non-differentiable angle.
-Indeed it can be shown that any
+Indeed it can be shown that any mapping from two to one dimensions (which could be considered to be equivalent to the definition of a space filling curve) is nowhere-differentiable if the mapping is one-to-one and onto.
+For some interesting repercussions of this on neural networks, see [here](/neural-networks.md)

 ### Self-similar fractals